Stream the Prime Day concert starring Taylor Swift

 When is the Prime Day concert?

 The concert will be streamed live on Amazon Prime Video starting at 9 p.m.
-ET on Wednesday, July 10.
+ET (6 p.m.
+PT) on Wednesday, July 10.
 You can watch Prime Video on virtually any mobile device and most smart TVs, streaming sticks and boxes.

 You can check out the trailer below: